Nursery level 2 (1 – 2 years old)

 Beautiful hardwood cube features 16 different shapes, each vibrantly painted with bold primary colors.
 The Shape Sorting Cube is a great tool for teaching early skills such as hand-eye coordination, shape and color recognition, and depth perception.
 Kids will love the satisfying “clink” the chunky shapes make as they drop into the wooden cube.
 Then, lift the lid, take the shapes out, and start all over again.

-Wooden Farm Puzzle
+Farm Animals Chunky Puzzle

 This durable 12″ x 9″ wooden puzzle has eight chunky pieces for kids to place onto a colorful background.
 There are pictures under the pieces so kids know exactly which piece goes where.
 The colorful wooden pieces are over half an inch thick, perfect for little hands.